BerriAI/litellm/cookbook/benchmark/readme.md

-# Benchmark LLMs using LiteLL
+# Benchmark LLMs using LiteLLM